nunchistudio/hashibox/documentation/installation.md

 These variables can be saved in a `.env` file at the top-level directory of HashiBox.
 They will automatically be acknowledged by the `Makefile`.
-Make sure to `export` each of them.
+Make sure to `export` each of them, like this:

-Example:
 ```bash
 export VAGRANT_PROVIDER=parallels
 export UBUNTU_VERSION=20.04-arm64